lambda-feedback/user-documentation/docs/advanced/evaluation_functions/feedback.md

 Feedback `cases` are handled by [Shimmy](specification.md#base-layer), not by your function — Shimmy re-invokes `evaluation_function` once per case.

+This is base-layer behaviour and applies to **every** function regardless of implementation language; the JSON below is the wire format Shimmy sends, not Python-specific.

 Input structure:

 ```json